bcgov/MOH-HCIM-FHIR/input/pagecontent/Bundle-Bundle-AddPatient-Newborn-Request-Example-intro.md

-><span style="color:red">Note</span><br>This specification is currently published as a Draft Standard on the ministry GitHub and is not intended for implementation.
-Feedback is welcome but readers should understand that there is more work to be done in testing the profiles and operations defined in this guide.
-For more information, please see the Future Plans page in this guide.

 This is an example of an AddPatient Operation, adding a newborn.

 The _first_ resource in the Bundle is a Parameter resource (MetadataParametersIn) which has the message ID and the message data and time.